 The most successful grape in the 2009 harvest, Pinot Noir dominates the blend at 50% and gives it its power.
-Chardonnay brings elegant freshness and smoothness (36%), while Meunier enhances this great vintage with full-bodied texture.
+Chardonnay brings elegant freshness and smoothness (36%), while Meunier enhances this great vintage with its full-bodied texture.

 Bright pale yellow with green glints, and fine and persistent bubbles.